kreijack/bombrowser/tests/TESTS.md

 Test description:
 - insert code "820037" in "BOMBrowser - Code list"
 - press the right mouse button on the first entry
-- select the "Show assembly" command.
+- select the "Show assembly by date" command.
 - "The BOMBrowser: Select Date" dialog is showed.
 - Check that it is a modal dialog trying to click in the "parent" window